-• FY2018 SRS CA Annual Review:
+• FY2019 SRS CA Annual Summary Review:

-The FY2018 CA Annual Review (Kubilius et al. 2019b) concluded that the 2010 SRS CA is adequate and, specifically, that: 1) changes identified from completed maintenance items are not expected to alter CA conclusions; 2) no research and development (R&D) activity impacting the CA conclusions was performed; 3) changes identified from resolution of the LFRG Secondary Issue are not foreseen to alter CA conclusions; 4) changes identified to CA inputs and assumptions are not foreseen to alter CA conclusions; 5) POAs remain valid; and 6) CA model validation indicates the CA is a reasonable representation of the maximum annual dose.
-The FY2018 Annual Review of the 2010 SRS CA was approved by DOE-Headquarters in September 2019 (Tonkay and Suttora 2019).
+The FY2019 CA Annual Summary Review (Stagich and Butcher 2020) concluded that the 2010 SRS CA is adequate and, specifically, that: 1) changes identified from completed maintenance items are not expected to alter CA conclusions; 2) no research and development (R&D) activity impacting the CA conclusions was performed; 3) changes identified from resolution of the LFRG Secondary Issue are not foreseen to alter CA conclusions; 4) changes identified to CA inputs and assumptions are not foreseen to alter CA conclusions; 5) POAs remain valid; and 6) CA model validation indicates the CA is a reasonable representation of the maximum annual dose.
+The FY2019 Annual Summary Review was approved by DOE-Headquarters in September 2020 (Tonkay and Kruger 2020).

-The upcoming revisions to the SDF and E-Area LLWF performance assessments will produce a new PA baseline for each facility and are the result of accumulated changes (see above) since the last PA revision (SRR 2009 and WSRC 2008a).
-The other UWMQE's and SA's described above are being incorporated into the two PA revisions or in a future revision to the HTF and FTF PA's.
-The DAS and RWMB for each facility will be revised upon approval of each PA.
+The recently completed revision of the SDF PA and ongoing E-Area LLWF PA revision produce a new PA baseline for each facility and is the result of accumulated changes (see above) since the last PA revision (WSRC 2008a).
+The UDQE and other changes described above have been or are being incorporated into the two PA revisions.
+There were no changes to the HTF and FTF PA baselines during this review period.
+The DAS and RWMB for each facility are revised upon approval of each new PA baseline.
 Other documents, such as the facility closure plans, will also need to be revised to align with the updated closure cap concept evaluated in each PA.